-Taxes are a critical issue when it comes to selling your property, but it is one that most building owners rarely consider until it comes time to sell.
+Taxes are a critical issue when it comes to selling your apartment property, but it is one that most apartment building owners rarely consider until it comes time to sell.
 This can cause some difficulties when trying to make a deal and agree on a fair price, so owners should consider the tax implications of a sale of their real estate long before they decide its time to sell.

-In owning a building, taxes arise in two forms: the recapture of depreciation taken, and the capital gain.
-Recapture of depreciation occurs after a building owner uses the capital depreciation of his or her asset as an expense to reduce his or her income taxes.
+In owning apartment building, taxes arise in two forms: the recapture of depreciation taken, and the capital gain.
+Recapture of depreciation occurs after a apartment building owner uses the capital depreciation of his or her asset as an expense to reduce his or her income taxes.
 When they do this, the amount of depreciation is subtracted from the original cost of the building, and the amount that remains is the depreciated capital cost or UCC.
-When a building is sold, the building’s original cost less UCC is fully taxable to a vendor at income tax rates.
+When a apartment building is sold, the building’s original cost less UCC is fully taxable to a vendor at income tax rates.
 This can be a painful surprise to anybody who isn’t expecting to pay such a tax.
 Building owners should remember that using depreciation doesn’t eliminate income tax; it only defers it, and this decision can come back to haunt them when the time comes to sell.

 The other major tax that vendors will have to deal with when they sell is a Capital Gains Tax.
-This occurs when properties increase in value over time.
+This occurs when apartment properties increase in value over time.
 When they sell, the difference between the value of their property at the time of sale, and its original cost, will be taxable at capital gains rates.
 Vendors need to be aware when they sell their property, that they will be taxed on the full increase in its value.
 This can be a significant portion of a vendors net proceeds, especially if a vendor has a large mortgage, perhaps due to refinancing of their property over time.
 While capital gains tax rates are lower than income tax rates, they can still be a painful surprise to any vendor who isn’t prepared.

 And the taxman will get you in the end.
 On the passing of a 2nd spouse, an owner’s estate will face a deemed disposition of all of its assets.
 This means the estate will be deemed to have sold everything, and all taxes inherent in the assets will be due, including both recapture and capital gain on any property held by the estate.
 Unless you have set aside money or have otherwise planned for this event, your children or grandchildren may end up on the hook for the tax bill.
 They may be forced to sell your asset at less than what it’s worth or assume further mortgages.
 It is therefore that much more important that building owners deal with their tax issues while they are alive, and not leave the burden for their loved ones.